Top Houston Public High Schools by SAT Scores

 • Samuel Pearson

-Samuel Pearson is General Academic's Associate Manager.
+Samuel Pearson is General Academic's Lead Manager and Director of College Counseling.
 He graduated from Rice University in 2017 with a B.A. in Cognitive Science & Visual and Dramatic Arts.
 Before joining General Academic's team in 2023, Samuel was a high school teacher and technical director at a premier independent school in Houston.
+He holds a Certificate of College Access Counseling from Rice University's Center for College Readiness.